WHY DEBATE

 ▼ Why Is Acclive Rated #1?

-> ⭐⭐⭐⭐⭐ Exclusive High-Paying Internship Opportunities — Exceptional leaders may qualify for exclusive, high-paying internship opportunities at Acclive—opportunities you won’t find anywhere else.
+⭐⭐⭐⭐⭐ Exclusive High-Paying Internship Opportunities: Exceptional student leaders qualify for exclusive, high-paying internships at Acclive—an opportunity you won’t find anywhere else.

 ▼ What Internship Opportunities Are Available At Acclive?

-1. Head Debate Coach
+1. Head Debate Instructor

-2. Assistant Debate Coach
+2. Assistant Debate Instructor

 3. Curriculum Developer